-- Application of standards3.The appointed actuary of an insurer shall apply the standards of accepted actuarial practice with respect to actuarial work required under the Act and these Regulations. - Verification of data 4. - (1) The appointed actuary shall - (a) ensure that he is familiar with the procedures for the administration and accounting of the business of the insurer; and - (b) establish suitable control procedures to verify - (i) that the valuation data for both assets and liabilities are consistent with the terms of the insurer's contracts of insurance and contracts for commission; - (ii) the validity of the deeds, contracts and documents of title that support the insurer's investments and other source data; and
+3. The appointed actuary of an insurer shall apply the standards of Application of accepted actuarial practice with respect to actuarial work required under ^{standards} the Act and these Regulations.

-(iii) the insurer's compliance with applicable accounting practices, and make any appropriate adjustments.
+- 4. (1) The appointed actuary shall- Verification of - (a) ensure that he is familiar with the procedures for the administration and accounting of the business of the insurer; and - (b) establish suitable control procedures to verify- - (i) that the valuation data for both assets and liabilities are consistent with the terms of the insurer's contracts of insurance and contracts for commission; - (ii) the validity of the deeds, contracts and documents of title that support the insurer's investments and other source data; and - (iii) the insurer's compliance with applicable accounting practices, and make any appropriate adjustments.